Advertisement

 Karen Black and Paul Lynne

-Paul Lynde and Karen Black guest star on this episode.
+Paul Lynde and Karen Black guest-star in this episode.
 Paul plays a conniving Interior decorator.
 Vicki solos on "Too Late Now."
-Karen, Carol and Vicki partner Lyle, Harvey and Paul for a Roaring Twenties song and dance sequence.
+Karen, Carol, and Vicki partner with Lyle, Harvey, and Paul for a Jazz Age song-and-dance sequence.

 Episode 24